tcharding/kernel/tutorial/track-one.rst

   	  checkpatch --terse --strict --show-types drivers/staging/ks7010/*.c

 - Pick 3 types of warnings to fix.

-(All checkpatch output CHECK/WARNING/ERROR referred to as warnings).
+  All checkpatch output CHECK/WARNING/ERROR referred to as warnings).

+- Fix a single warning type.

-- Typically you would fix all instances of a warning type in a single patch.
+  Typically you would fix all instances of a warning type in a single patch.
 For the sake of brevity you may prefer to just fix a few of them.

+  Once you have done fixing a single warning type commit your changes (see next bullet point).

 - Write a thorough, descriptive commit log.
 You may like to read

 .. code:: bash

           Documentation/process/submitting-patches.rst (Section 2 - Describe your changes)

-- Here is an example git log for a simple checkpatch fix.
+Here is an example git log for a simple checkpatch fix.

 .. code:: bash